Shinsei Kamattechan: History

+In November 2023, celebrating 15 years since their formation, the band released their second greatest hits album, 'Holy Crossroads' (聖なる交差点, "Seinaru Kōsaten").
+The album featured guest appearances by vocalist ACA-Ne from the band Zutomayo, and singer-songwriters Ano and Jun Togawa.

 Media attention

 Shinsei Kamattechan have received a lot of media attention in Japan, although Noko rarely does interviews.
 The band particularly drew attention for Noko's erratic behaviour during an August 2011 television appearance on TBS music program ComingSoon!!, with host Masahiro Nakai described by media outlets as being "thrown off balance", however they were invited back to the program for a second appearance in September 2011.

 They have also attracted attention from English-language media.
 They were interviewed (without Noko) in a video on the website of British magazine NME at Summer Sonic 2010, and by The Japan Times newspaper, and their debut album, Tomodachi wo Koroshite Made, was reviewed by Metropolis magazine.

 Broadcasts

 The band is well known for broadcasting their activity on live streaming video sites such as stickam, PeerCast, TwitCasting, and Japanese popular video sharing website Niconico.
 The broadcasting methods of band lead Noko are particularly notorious, who gained attention for the live broadcast of an unauthorized performance in front of Shibuya Station, and the subsequent intervention of local law enforcement, in 2010.